open-component-model/ocm-website/content/en/docs/guides/air-gapped-gitops-with-ocm-and-flux.md

 ## Introduction

-In this guide we will show how the tools provided by OCM that make it possible to automate your air-gapped deployments.
+In this guide, we will show how the tools provided by OCM make it possible to automate your air-gapped deployments.

 Air-gapped can mean different things depending on the context.
 For this guide, we'll assume it means your deployment artifacts are stored in a private registry protected by the security controls at your organization.
 Your applications only have access to this private registry and little to no public internet access.